-The Treasury Management Strategy includes an Annual Investment Strategy in compliance with the Communities and Local Government guidance for local authorities.
+The Treasury Management Strategy includes an Annual Investment Strategy in compliance with the Department for Communities and Local Government guidance on Local Government Investments.
 This Guidance emphasises that priority is to be given to security and liquidity, rather than yield.
-The Council's Treasury Strategy, together with its Treasury Management Practices are based on seeking the highest rate of return consistent with the proper levels of security and liquidity.
+The Council's Treasury Strategy and its Treasury Management Practices, seek to achieve a suitable balance between risk and return or cost.